 Internal intercostal muscles contract whereas the external intercostal muscles relax.

-Size of the thoracic cavity is reduced, hence ribs pull inwards.
+The size of the thoracic cavity is reduced, hence ribs pull inwards.

 Abdominal muscles will contract in shape.